uwcartlab/mapstudy/README.md

 ## What is the status of MapStudy?

-The MapStudy framework is currently in beta release, version 1.0.
-Note that not all functionality is complete.
-At this time, Leaflet is the only active map library.
+The MapStudy framework is currently Version 1.0.

 ## Can I have a preview please?